TylerRockwell/TylerRockwell.github.io/_posts/2016-03-01-ongoing-sb-progress-march.md

 description: "Where I'll write about all the wonderful things SB teaches me"
 tags: [career, progress, smashing boxes, learning]
 ---

 ## March 4, 2016

 ### What did you learn yesterday?

+I added the last SmashingDocs config yesterday, and it was pretty straight forward.
+It would have gone faster had I not typed the folder name wrong into the config and thought things were broken.
+During labs time, I started learning about how to write a web scraper.
+This is something I've wanted to learn for a while, but for one reason or another, I just haven't.
+The code for them is rather simple, compared to something like a standard Rails project.
+The hard part is getting to the data you need using the proper requests, and parsing the data into a usable format with Nokogiri.

+### What are you going to do today?

+This morning, I'll be continuing work on the scraper I'm writing.
+The Nokogiri gem is good to have familiarity with, so I'll use my time in the mornings for that this week.
+This afternoon, I'll be pairing with Michael.
+Once again, I'm not sure what we'll be covering, but I'm sure I'll have plenty to report tomorrow.

+### What do you expect to learn?

+From writing the scraper, I think I'll gain some experience with investigating how sites structure their requests, and the ways they handle getting data on the page.
+Also, I should get some practice in building a proper data structure to handle the data coming in without just generating a Rails model.

+As far as pairing with Michael, I don't know at the moment, but I'm sure it'll be a lot.

+## March 4, 2016

+### What did you learn yesterday?